-In UX and web design, a lot of this comes to revolve how people tend to respond to layout, typography and graphical elements.
-Get the mix and balance right, and your visitors will be more likely to return or become customers; get it wrong and you’ll turn them off – they may not be able to say why, but a psychologist would.
+In UX and web design, a lot of this comes down to how people tend to respond to layout, typography and graphical elements.
+Get the mix and balance right, and your visitors will be more likely to return or become customers.
+Get it wrong and you’ll turn them off – they may not be able to say why, but a psychologist would.

 Psychology in Colour